 An old saying referring to the supposed Trojan origin of London Stone and its mythical significance to the city.

-(London Stone is a block of oolitic limestone set into the wall of No.111 Cannon Street.
-It is an ancient relic of uncertain history.
+(London Stone is a block of oolitic limestone with an uncertain history.
 The present stone is merely a chunk (perhaps the uppermost part) of the original, which was described as a ‘pillar’, set deep into the ground.
 There is no record of how or when it came to be fragmented or what happened to the rest of it, but the diminution must have happened several centuries ago; a woodcut of c.1700 shows a stone of the same size as it is today.
 London Stone has been the subject of various legends, including that Brutus brought it here, that it marked the site of Druidic sacrifices, and that London’s prosperity depended on its safekeeping.
 The antiquary William Camden thought it to be the point from which the Romans measured distances; another theory is that it was an Anglo-Saxon ceremonial stone or a focus for judicial proceedings.
-Edward III made it the axis of the city’s trade in 1328, when he granted Londoners the right to hold markets within a 7-mile (11-km) radius of London Stone, as it had by then come to be known.)
+Edward III made it the axis of the city’s trade in 1328, when he granted Londoners the right to hold markets within a 7‑mile (11-km) radius of London Stone, as it had by then come to be known.)

 South Bank lion